yiisoft/view/docs/basic-functionality.md

 ## View Events

-The `Yiisoft\View\View` class trigger several events during the view rendering process.
+The `Yiisoft\View\View` class triggers several events during the view rendering process.
 Events are classes:

 - `Yiisoft\View\Event\View\BeforeRender` - triggered at the beginning of rendering a view template.
   Listeners of this event may set `$event->stopPropagation()` to be false to cancel the rendering process.